bvalosek/sc2ranks-js/README.md

 A NodeJS Javascript library for accessing the API from [SC2 Ranks](http://www.sc2ranks.com/).

+Get access to player, clan, team, and division stats with server-side Javascript.

 ## Why?

 I suck at Starcraft but I'm awesome at Javascript.